slrbl/Intrusion-and-anomaly-detection-with-machine-learning/README.md

 Details on how this tools is build could be found at http://enigmater.blogspot.fr/2017/03/intrusion-detection-based-on-supervised.html

 ## Todo
-To extract/add more features (Eg: day of the time, week, month).
+To extract/add more features (Eg: hour of the day, day of the week, week, month).
 <br>To find a better way to label training data
 <br>To add the possibility to use unsupervised learning.